the Iron Goat Trail

 Daypack with rain gear, warm sweater, sturdy shoes, lunch and liquids.
 Binoculars

 and cameras can add to the fun.
 Make sure you have a Northwest

-Forest Pass for parking at the trailhead.
+Forest Pass or a valid Federal recreation pass for parking at the trailhead.